nyu-dh/nyu-dh.github.io/source/_news/2022-02-01-open_houses.md

 We welcome any questions about your project proposals and/or the summer program.

 The deadline for summer fellowships is March 6, 2022.
-You can also direct any questions to dh.help@nyu.edu.

 !['What could you do with a Digital Humanities Graduate Student Summer Fellowship?' floats above a sand castle laptop, graph, book and map beside a rainbow sun umbrella and beach ball.](/media/news/what_could_you_do.jpeg)